toddbranch/ECE382/labs/lab7/index.md

 ## A Functionality

-Since each robot’s sensors are a little bit different, you need to fully characterize the sensor for your robot.
+Since each robot's sensors are a little bit different, you need to fully characterize the sensor for your robot.
 Create a table and graphical plot that shows the ATD values for a variety of distances from a maze wall.
 This table/graph must be generated for each IR sensor.
 Use these values to determine how the IR sensors work so you can properly use them to solve the maze.

 ## Prelab